If Kamala Harris is elected president this year, she will be the shortest president in history. Who is the other shortest president?

 two students look at each other during trivia night

-Kingdom of Hawaii teammates Philip Han ’25 (left) of Seoul, South Korea, and Leah Belber ’26 of Washington, D.C., ponder an answer during Presidential Trivia Night at the Den on Oct.
+Kingdom of Hawaii teammates Philip Han ’25 (left) of Seoul, South Korea, and Leah Belber ’26 of Washington, D.C., ponder an answer during Election Trivia Night at the Den on Oct.
 9. (Carly Philpott ’27 for Bates College)

 It’s clear that many of the students at the event are there because of Kelley-Romano, whether they are part of her presidential campaign rhetoric course, which has 17 students, or they know her outside of class.